When Can I Destroy My Tax Records?

 “You may destroy your books of account and records at an earlier time than outlined above if you receive written permission from the CRA… If you destroy paper or electronic records without the express permission of the CRA, you may be subject to prosecution.”

-You or an authorized representative can get permission by:
+You or an authorized representative can get permission to destroy tax records by: